Department of Sociology/Anthropology

-UNO and MCC collaborated to offer a transfer pathway.
+UNO and MCC collaborated to offer a new transfer pathway for students.

 We are an inclusive and collaborative team of social scientists that provides a sociological and anthropological understanding of human behavior and social problems.